d-darwin/darwin-vue-ui/src/components/development/README.md

-Components of this folder intended to be used only while development.
+The components of this folder are for development use only.